-I weave nutrition together with my training in psychology, clinical hypnosis, the expressive arts, and the labyrinth as a metaphor for our path through life.
-My training as a nutritional consultant has given me the resources to teach others how to use real food for nurturing and to achieve well-being in mind, spirit and body.
-As a child I wanted to grow up and become an archeologist.
-Little did I know then that I would grow up to become an archeologist of the soul and search for the treasures within that brings us each into a vibrant and fulfilling life.
+I have a holistic wellness practice and utilize nutrition with my training in Imaginal psychology, clinical hypnosis, the expressive arts, and the labyrinth as a metaphor for our path through life.
+My training as a nutritional consultant has given me the resources to educate others in how to use real food for nurturing and to achieve well-being in mind, spirit and body.

-I used the Santa Rosa Labyrinth© (an original labyrinth design that I created in 1997) in my doctoral research to explore and demonstrate the psychological significance of the labyrinth.
+I used the Santa Rosa Labyrinth© (an internationally recognized original labyrinth design that I created in 1997) in my doctoral research at the Institute of Imaginal Studies (renamed Meridian University) to explore and demonstrate the psychological significance of the labyrinth.
 My research focused specifically on the relevance of the life-long process of individuation with particular attention to the transitional period of adolescence using the labyrinth as a container for these explorations.

 In the early nineteen-nineties I stepped into my first labyrinth and the course of my life was forever changed.
 My curiosity of these beautiful archetypal mandalas led me to create a number of contemporary labyrinth designs, including the Santa Rosa Labyrinth©, the SNOOPY™ Labyrinth for the Charles M. Schulz Museum, the Ladybug Labyrinth for children (and adults) as well as many traditional and contemporary personal designs.
-For many years I facilitated labyrinth installations for public and religious organizations, corporations, and individuals throughout Northern California and across the United States.
+I have facilitated labyrinth installations for public and religious organizations, corporations, and individuals throughout the United States and Internationally.
 In 2008, my Santa Rosa Labyrinth design was installed on the first green roof top garden by the American Psychological Association in Washington, DC.
-I have given classes and experiential labyrinth talks at Sonoma State University, Santa Rosa Junior College, Santa Rosa High School, Luther Burbank Home and Gardens, and to numerous organizations including the Labyrinth Society and the Philanthropic Education Organization (PEO).
+I have given classes and experiential labyrinth talks at Universities, Junior Colleges, High Schools, and to numerous organizations.
 I was the keynote speaker at the 4th annual New England Labyrinth Guild Festival in 2005, the Northwest Labyrinth Gathering in 2007, and one of the three featured speakers at the 2009 International Labyrinth Society Gathering.

 Click HERE to learn more about the Santa Rosa Labyrinth.